UCL/MPHY0026/doc/background/components.rst

 * Optical tracking
 * Electro-magnetic (EM) tracking

-in depth.

 Registration
 ------------

+Registration is the process of aligning coordinate systems.
+In Medical Image Computing, registration is normally between two 3D images, for example, registering an MR scan to a CT scan of the same patient.
+However, in CAS systems, the challenge is often registering to the physical space of the patient, which is constantly changing (e.g breathing), or deforming (soft tissues).

 .. figure:: smart_liver_vis_1.png
   :width: 50%

   Registration is aligning various images.
-Here a pre-operative model is aligned to intra-operative laparoscopic video.
+Here a pre-operative model is aligned to intra-operative laparoscopic video, see [Thompson2015]_.

 Visualisation